 Frequent blog readers know that we’re nuts about the holidays here at the National Peanut Board.
 From DIY Christmas garland and wreaths to cookie swaps and edible gifts, we love coming up with and sharing new ways to enjoy your favorite peanuts and peanut butter this most wonderful time of the year.
-Last year, we created a peanut-themed gingerbread scene to share with you.
-This year, the fun continues with a scene inspired by The Peanut President, Jimmy Carter.
+This year we created a scene inspired by The Peanut President, Jimmy Carter.
 Read on to find out how we created it and how you can make your own version too!

 We started with a bunch of different ideas of how best to represent downtown Plains and the president.
 Some ideas simply did not work so we tried other ones.
 As we worked together just like in any team, we discovered our strengths and switched roles and did what felt comfortable.
 That way we worked faster.